Centre for Equitable Library Access - CELA

 • Customize settings in the Reader, such as font size, style (includes Open-Dyslexic font), page layout, contrast and line spacing.

-Find e-books for children on Tumblebooks.
+Find e-books for children and teens on Teenbookcloud.

 • All e-books in Tumblebooks and TeenBookCloud are available in HTML5 with text in HTML to accommodate screen readers.